ReCoded-Org/curriculum-backend-server-side-validation-practice/README.md

 2. Then clone this assignment repo on your local machine.
 3. Now open the assignment folder on VSCode.

-We already started the `app.js` file for you. it includes:
+We already started the `app.js` file for you.
+It includes:
 1. Initial setup for your Express server.
-2. A GET request to `/` which renders the `index.ejs` file we included in your `views` folder
+2. A GET request to `/` which renders the `index.ejs` file we included in your `views` folder.
-3. A variable called `usedEmails` will come to use during your validation.
+3. A variable called `usedEmails` that will come into use for your validation rules.

 **NOTE**: Please don't make any change to the `usedEmails` variable in the code.